-For more resources, thoughts, and discussion about this session, please visit www.lifespringnetwork.org
+Discussion and Reflection

-1. Alignment: Do you understand how regular evaluation, planning and realignment can increase your life experience?

-2. How do you plan to engage in your own version of Daily and Weekly Alignment?

-3. What is your current method of evaluating your life and listening for God's revelation or guidance for your life?

-4. What fruit don't you see manifest in and through your life these days and why?
+1. Alignment: Do you understand how regular evaluation, planning and realignment can in your life experience? crease 2.
+How do you plan to engage in your own version of Daily and Weekly Alignment?
+3. What is your current method of evaluating your life and listening for God's revelation or god your life? guidance 4.
+What fruit don't you see manifest in and through your life these days and why?
 5. What stood out most to you from your experience through the Delta Course?

-Devotions - All of the Scriptures listed here are in this session of the workbook, so you can flip back for reference.
+Devot for referen ions - All of the Scriptures listed here are in this session of the workbook, so you can flip back ace.
 Day 1: Read John 15:1-8, Proverbs 8:32-36 and write down your reflections below.
 Day 2: Read Hebrews 3:12-15 and write down your reflections below.
 Day 3: Read 1 Corinthians 9:24-27, 1 Timothy 4:7-8 and write down your reflections below.

-Day 4: Read Philippians 2:1-11 and write down your reflections below.
+Day 4: Read Philippians 2:1-11 and write down your reflections below. read Timppians 2.1 TT and write down your renections below.
 Day 5: Read Galatians 5:22-23 and write down your reflections below.